silitics/rugix/www/docs/ctrl/advanced/boot-flows.md

 - `pre_install(group)`: Runs before installing an update to the given group.
 - `post_install(group)`: Runs after installing an update to the given group.
-- `mark_good(group)`: Marks the given boot group as *good*.
+- `mark_good(group)`: Mark the given boot group as *good*.
-- `mark_bad(group)`: Marks the given boot group as *bad*.
+- `mark_bad(group)`: Mark the given boot group as *bad*.

-The `mark_good` and `mark_bad` are useful for implementing a dead men's switch, where the bootloader triggers a failover to another boot group, after a certain number of failed boot attempts.
+The `mark_good` and `mark_bad` operations are useful for implementing a dead men's switch, where the bootloader triggers a failover to another boot group after a certain number of failed boot attempts.
-Note that Rugix Ctrl will **not** automatically mark boot groups as *good* or *bad*, instead an external mechanism is required to monitor the system and trigger the marking through `rugix-ctrl boot`.
+Rugix Ctrl will **not** automatically mark boot groups as *good* or *bad*, instead an external mechanism is required to monitor the system and trigger the marking through `rugix-ctrl boot`.

 :::info